Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 14

 What a streak it was for Odubel Herrera.
-From June 17 through June 22, he homered in five straight games, tying the Phillies franchise record, according to Elias Sports Bureau research.
+From June 17 through June 22, he homered in five straight games, tying the franchise record, according to Elias Sports Bureau research.
 In that five-game span, he hit .591 with a 1.972 OPS.
 He had eight RBIs and two doubles in addition to the five home runs.
 Elias Sports Bureau research shows that 10 members of the 500-home-run club never homered in five consecutive games during their MLB careers: Frank Robinson, Rafael Palmeiro, Manny Ramirez, David Ortiz, Mickey Mantle, Willie McCovey, Eddie Mathews, Ernie Banks, Gary Sheffield and Eddie Murray. -- Langs

 14. St. Louis Cardinals